GlacioHack/xdem/docs/source/spatialstats.rst

 .. math::
     z_{dh} = \frac{dh(\textrm{var}_{1}, \textrm{var}_{2}, \textrm{...})}{\sigma_{dh}(\textrm{var}_{1}, \textrm{var}_{2}, \textrm{...})}

+where :math:`z_{dh}` is the standardized elevation difference sample.

-To de-standardize later estimations of the dispersion of a given subsample of elevation differences, possibly after further analysis of :ref:`spatialstats_corr` and :ref:`spatialstats_errorpropag`, one simply needs to apply the opposite operation.
+To later de-standardize estimations of the dispersion of a given subsample of elevation differences, possibly after further analysis of :ref:`spatialstats_corr` and :ref:`spatialstats_errorpropag`, one simply needs to apply the opposite operation.